Center for Languages and International Collaboration (CLIC) LAB

 Location: Lindsay 21

-The Math Center provides drop-in tutoring to undergraduate students enrolled in mathematics courses at Bentley.
+The Math Center provides drop-in tutoring to undergraduate and graduate students enrolled in mathematics or statistics courses at Bentley.
 The goal is to have students leave a tutoring session with an increased understanding and confidence in their own ability to do mathematics.
-The center is directed by a full-time faculty member but is staffed entirely by undergraduate Bentley students.
+The center is directed by a full-time faculty member but is staffed entirely by Bentley students.
 During the academic year, the center is open most days and evenings, including weekends.
-During all hours of operation, students may get help with all 100-level math courses, and there are selected hours in which students may get help with math electives and GB213 (Business Statistics).
+During all hours of operation, students may get help with all 100-level math courses, and there are selected hours in which students may get help with math electives, graduate courses and GB 213 (Business Statistics).
 Computer assistance as it relates to a mathematics course is also provided.

 Location: Jennison 218